Muideen7/LetShare/README.md

 ## Features

-FoodShare Connect comes with several key features, including:
+LetShare comes with several key features, including:

 - **User Authentication:** Secure user registration and login system.
 - **Restaurant Profiles:** Restaurants can create and manage their profiles, including information about their food items and availability.